 HIP96630 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD185423.
-The Id of the star in the Gould Star Catalogue is 67.
-Stars in the southern hemisphere are more likely to have a Gould Id than the northern hemisphere.
-For example, there are no Gould classified stars in Ursa Major.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as -0.33 which gave the calculated distance to 67 G. Aql as -9883.74 light years away from Earth or -3030.30 parsecs.
-It would take a spaceship travelling at the speed of light, -9883.74 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as -0.33000 which gave the calculated distance to 67 G. Aquilae as -9883.74 light years away from Earth or -3030.30 parsecs.
+If you want that in miles, it is about -58,102,804,745,949,773.50, based on 1 Ly = 5,878,625,373,183.61 miles.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
 Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.